-Posture and preventing back pain with Physiotherapist led Pilates
+Improve posture and prevent back pain with specialist physiotherapist led Pilates.

 We all come in different shapes and sizes, and might have inherited varying physical characteristics so how do we know what good posture is?
 As qualified Chartered Physiotherapists we spend 80% of our working lives assessing, treating and prescribing rehabilitation exercises for varying conditions and we are very rarely aiming to make our patients fit the ideal perfect posture because we all have a different idea of what this is.
 Instead we look to achieve a balanced posture, with joints being comfortably held in a neutral (i.e.: ‘middle’ position) and muscles working equally with their opposite partner.